-- The College is developing psychoeducational interactive sessions to support those in recovery. - Develop student referral for personal, legal, and financial counseling. - Continue to offer expanded virtual programs and resources. - Continue to send drug and alcohol abuse awareness and prevention activities offered by the College to all employees annually. - Expand Drug and Alcohol counseling options, referrals, and targeted program outreach. - Continue to include the DAAPP on the Consumer Information page on the College website. - Encourage Early and Middle College high school administrators to review the College's Drug and Alcohol Policy and Procedure and communicate the expectations to their students each academic year. - Expand awareness of activities, distribution of literature, and provision of support services to students participating at other A-B Tech sites, including distance learners.
+- The College is developing psychoeducational interactive sessions to support those in recovery. - Develop student referral for personal, legal, and financial counseling. - Continue to offer expanded virtual programs and resources.

+- Continue to send drug and alcohol abuse awareness and prevention activities offered by the College to all employees annually. - Continue to include the DAAPP on the Consumer Information page on the College website. - Encourage Early and Middle College high school administrators to review the College's Drug and Alcohol Policy and Procedure and communicate the expectations to their students each academic year. - Include hyflex opportunities for remote and in-person participation in programs, services, and information.